kgaughan/blog/content/blog/rpi-netbsd9.md

 ```

 It'd be interesting if downloading and installing this _first_ would've fixed `pkg_add`'s issues installing `pkgin` in the first place.

+## Addendum 2 (2012-08-08)

+I decided to decommission the Raspberry Pi on Friday.
+I hadn't had time to do much on the project, and some months ago, it'd become uncommunicative to SSH traffic.
+What I discovered when I hooked a keyboard and monitor to it was a bit odd.
+It was as if somebody had ran `sysinst` on it again, wiping out the non-root users and restoring the contents of `/etc` to its pristine form.
+I still don't know what happened.
+Either NetBSD commits seppuku if you don't pay it enough attention, or somebody managed to get onto the RPi and teach me a lesson.
+Neither are pleasant thoughts.

+Regardless, I don't think there's much sense in keeping it running.
+If I were to go back now, there are some things I'd do differently, such as disabling swap (which probably isn't something anything) with `no_swap=YES`, disabling codedumps with `savecore=NO` (not that this ever cropped up, but still...), preventing `vi` from creating recovery files with `virecover=NO`, configuring syslog to forward its logs elsewhere, and no doubt other things too.
+Another idea might be to move `/var/run` to tmpfs, and add it to `critical_filesystems_local`, though I'm not sure of what the effect would be: I would _hope_ anything under `/var/run` would be treated as ephemeral between reboots, and double-check that `/tmp` uses tmpfs too, which would allow `clear_tmp=NO`, as clearing it would be unnecessary.
+From [this page](https://rich-tbp.blogspot.com/2013/03/netbsd-on-rpi-minimizing-disk-writes.html), it seems like using the `union` flag with tmpfs preserves the underlying filesystem structure, so that might help with `/var/run` and others at least.
+Setting `nodevmtime` on `/` in addition to `noatime`, which I did have set would probably be wise.

+I may revisit things after I inspect the SD card I had in the Pi, if only to see if I can do a better job next time around.